ArduCustom/arducustom.github.io/v/dev/ArduPlane/Parameters.rst

 | *Note: This parameter is for advanced users*

-This sets the maximum nose down pitch rate that the controller will demand \(degrees\/sec\) in angle control modes \(all but MANUAL and ACRO\)\.
+This sets the maximum nose down pitch rate that the attitude controller will demand \(degrees\/sec\) in angle stabilized modes \(all but MANUAL and ACRO\)\.
 Setting it to zero disables the limit\.

 +-----------+---------+--------------------+